JohnBot2013/SQLite-Migrations/README.md

 In your application you need to initialise DbInitialiser with an SQLiteConnection and the assembly which contains your IMigration classes.

 You can then run dbInitialiser.InitialiseDatabase() to peform a completely automatic migration or you can provide DbInitialiser with an array of pre-configured and sorted IMigration objects.
-The unit tests illustrate both methods.
+The unit tests illustrate how to use both methods.